 Konami's support for Metal Gear Survive is continuing oddly enough, even though there are barely any players left.
 While there aren't just fifteen players left, the actual player count isn't that impressive, with and average of 2591 concurrent players in the past month.
 Considering this is a new release, it is safe to say these numbers are disastrous.

 Despite the game failing with sales and bearing the stigma of the worst Metal Gear game, it is not actually all that bad.
 While it's not a premium priced title, it may very well be worth picking up on sale.
-If that's too brief a suggestion, we also have a review for interested survivalists, and a low-spoiler guide to ease you in .
+If that's too brief a suggestion, we also have a for interested survivalists, and a low-spoiler guide to .